 Dress in layers

 The weather can be freezing cold in the morning, then become warmer in the afternoon.
-So, pack a waterproof jacket and shoes, and clothes that you can layer.
+So, pack a waterproof jacket, comfortable walking shoes, and clothes that you can layer.
 Bring gloves, warm socks, a cap, and scarves so you can stay warm.
 Check out my What to Wear in Paris in the Winter post and packing list.

 Prepare for the rain